In a medical emergency, call 9-1-1 | Rehoboth Ambulance responds 24/7/365

 Please contact the billing company for details on how to file a hardship request.
 We will always work with our patients to address their unique situations.

-I recived a large bill from the ambulance for a transport.
+I received a large bill from the ambulance for a transport.
 I have insurance, why didn't they pay the bill?